Who Will Benefit from Attending

 Great Ecology / New York, NY

-Ecological Restoration in the Gulf Coast: Lessons Learned
+Ecological Restoration in the Gulf Coast: What we Learned on Technical, Legal, and Programmatic Levels

-From Deepwater Horizon and other cases, restoration planners in the Gulf coast have acquired unparalleled experience and expertise planning ecological restoration projects: What we learned on technical, legal and programmatic levels
+From Deepwater Horizon and other cases, restoration planners in the Gulf coast have acquired unparalleled experience and expertise in planning ecological restoration projects: How can we apply those lessons to driven by other events in other locations?